On this page you can find a summary of the open-source content I have worked on personally (in blue) or professionally (in green).

 Question Answering

-The QAmemBERT family consists of French question answering models capable of determining whether the answer to a question is present or absent in an associated context text.
-Available in base (110M or 136M parameters) and large (335M) sizes, handling contexts from 512 to 8,192 tokens.
-Weights are freely available as open-source, as is the training dataset.
-A blog post detailing the methodology is available here.
+The QAmemBERT models form a family of French question answering models capable of indicating whether the answer to a question is present or not in an associated context text.
+They are available in base size (110M or 136M parameters) and large (335M), handling contexts ranging from 512 to 8,192 tokens.
+The weights are freely available as open-source, as is the dataset used for training.
+Everything is available on CATIE's Hugging Face account.
+A blog post detailing the methodology adopted is available here.

 They have been downloaded more than 160,000 times since their release.